GUELPH TOWNSHIP COED SLO-PITCH LEAGUE

 5. A team may protest an umpire's interpretation of the rules.
 If a team disagrees with the interpretation, the captain shall call time.
 The umpire(s), and the two captains of the teams may discuss the rule, the Umpire may wish to consult the League rules and/or the Governing body rules and try to resolve the issue in an agreeable manner.
 The umpires will not be required to reverse their call; however, they may wish to do so.
 If the disagreement cannot be resolved, a team may notify the umpire that they are "continuing the game under protest" and this will be recorded on both score sheets.
 If a team decides that the call affected the outcome of the game, they then must follow the procedures for a formal protest as outlined in Section PROTESTS, Item 2.

-Any team which forfeits a game less than 30 days but more than 24 hours prior to game time shall be responsible for a $25 forfeit fee plus a $50 diamond fee.
-Any forfeit within 24 hours of game time will result in a $25 fine plus, $25 umpire fee and $50 diamond fee.
-The score will be recorded as 9-0
+Any team which forfeits a game less than 30 days but more than 48 hours prior to game time shall be responsible for a $25 forfeit fine plus a $50 diamond fee-(Diamond fee will be credited to the Opponent).

 A forfeit shall be considered when: